31 Dental Marketing Ideas & Strategies Guaranteed to Work

-57. Create Videos
+16. Create Educational Videos

 Upload your videos to YouTube, Facebook, and your website.
-Creating video content can improve social media engagement, influence purchase decisions, and more:
+Creating video content can improve social media engagement, influence purchase decisions, and more.

 17. EDDM (Every Door Direct Mail)

 One way to combine digital marketing with direct mail is simply to follow up with an email to the people you send mailers to.